 - Follicular unit extraction

 Should I worry about thinning or lost hair?

 Sometimes lost hair grows back on its own.
 But when it does not, modern medical science and technology provide you with options for restoring your full head of hair.
 While most people feel concerned at signs of alopecia, you do not need to worry.
 Dr. Arthur Zacco and his caring team of professionals at AZ Hair Restoration will help you access the right treatment.

-The first step to finding out what will help restore your more youthful appearance and fuller mane of hair is talking to AZ Hair Restoration in Raleigh or Apex, North Carolina.
-Schedule your in-person visit or Skype consultation by calling (919) 615-0577 in Raleigh or (919) 830-3778 in Apex today.
+The first step to finding out what will help restore your more youthful appearance and fuller mane of hair is talking to AZ Hair Restoration in Raleigh, North Carolina.
+Schedule your in-person visit or Skype consultation by calling (919) 615-0577 in Raleigh.